tbrunz/wine-bottles/README.md

 it?
 And the biggest question of all -- how do you create such a thing?

 You need a script...
 Or a set of scripts.
-A script to create this kind of Wine Bottle, a script to automate installing the Windows application, a script to automate mounting and unmounting it, etc.
+A script to create this kind of Wine bottle, a script to automate installing the Windows application, a script to automate mounting and unmounting it, etc.

 In fact, in an ideal world, the disk image file would itself be a script that